Arched harp

-Arched harps are probably the most ancient form of the harp, showing many similarities to the musical bow, from which it evolved.
+Arched harps are probably the most ancient form of the harp, evolving from the musical bow.
 The first bowed harps appeared around 3000 B.C. in Iran and Mesopotamia and then in Egypt.
 India may have had the instrument as early as Mesopotamia.

 The horizontal arched-bow from Sumeria spread west to ancient Greece, Rome and Minoan Crete and eastward to India.
 Like Egypt, however, India continued to develop the instrument on its own; undated artwork in caves shows a harp resembling a musical bow, with improvised resonators of different shapes and different numbers of added strings.

 When the angular harp replaced the arched harp about 2000 B.C. in the Middle East and spread along the Silk Road, the arched harp was retained in India until after 800 A.D. (a form of ancient vina), and in Egypt until the Hellenistic Age (after 500 B.C).
 It can still be found today in Sub-Saharan Africa.